Paul-ike/phase-1-project/README.md

     - Quote App is an app that allows a user to pick, create and delete quotes from the app.
 ##### BDD
 As a user should;
-    - See a menu of some of the quotes they would use when thee page loads.
+    - See a list of some of the quotes they would use when the page loads.
     - Should create a quote through a form.
     - Delete a quote they have created.
 ##### Known Bugs